Expertium/expertium.github.io/Benchmark.md

 ![Log loss](https://github.com/user-attachments/assets/5fcc05a2-db57-4e28-bfa8-ec8d7e1af452)

 Lower is better.
 Black caps are 99% confidence intervals.
 As you can see, the ranking is a little different.
-For example, based on RMSE, the ranks of NN-17 and GRU are very close (10th and 11th best, respectively), but based on log loss, NN-17 is ranked much higher (9th best, GRU is 14th).
-SM-2 and Transformer have switched places.

 Finally, let's look at AUC scores.